Areas of expertise

-Hello Plan(et) B: How Geoengineering Arrived on the Global Agenda.
-In my PhD project, I deal with the complexity of actors and institutions involved in the Climate Engineering (or “Geoengineering”, i.e. large scale, intentional methods to influence the Earth's climate) debate, focusing on the governance and legitimization of controversial research in particular.
-In the process, I am mapping out the actors involved in governing Climate Engineering and identify causes for and consequences of the contemporary institutional structure.
-My research contributes to the project “Navigating institutional complexity in global climate governance: causes, consequences and responses”, a cooperation between Lund University and the Swedish Environment Institute funded by the Swedish Research Council Formas.
+In my PhD project, I deal with the complexity of actors and institutions involved in the debate around climate engineering or “Geoengineering”, i.e. large scale, intentional methods to regulate the Earth's climate including methods that remove carbon dioxide from ambient air or that increase the Earth's reflectivity.
+My research focuses on the governance and legitimization of controversial research through scientific advocacy, and on the effects that such advocacy could have on political systems.
+It contributes to the project “Navigating institutional complexity in global climate governance: causes, consequences and responses”, funded by the Swedish Research Council Formas.

 PhD course: Global Environmental Governance Today - Actors, Institutions, Complexity.

-Ina Möller is a PhD candidate in Political Science with a degree in Politics and Public Administration from the University of Konstanz and a degree in sustainability science from Lund University.
+Ina Möller is a PhD candidate in Political Science who researches the politics of climate geoengineering.
+She has a degree in Politics and Public Administration from the University of Konstanz and a degree in sustainability science from Lund University.